sevamoo/cityastext/README.md

 [![IMAGE ALT TEXT HERE](Images/cityfinder.png)](https://sevamoo.github.io/cityfinder/)

 Further, in order to create a two dimensional visualization of all of these 65k cities, we trained a Self Organizing Map (SOM) by the  encoding vectors of the trained CAE.
 The SOM assigns a two dimensional index to each data point in a way that similar data points get similar indexes.
 As a result, we will have a spectrum of city maps.
-Bellow is a visualization of around 25K cities using SOM algorithm.
+Bellow is a section of a visualization of around 25K cities using SOM algorithm.

 [![IMAGE ALT TEXT HERE](Images/2dEmbedding_p1.jpg)](https://drive.google.com/file/d/0B9Z7rVJcvzQASk5pNmUwdmhNc3c/view?usp=sharing)